-- A. Body Worn Camera (BWC): A mobile camera that is worn on the uniform to document video, audio, and photographic evidence. - B. BWC Operator: An officer who has been trained in the operation of mobile digital recording devices installed on the body and the departmental policy regarding such. - C. Manual Activation: When the Body Worn Camera (BWC) is manually activated to record. - D. Recording Media: Material used to store data, including but not limited to DVD's, CD's and Digital Memory Cards. - E. Records Management System (RMS): Computer based system for entering, storing, and searching records of the police department. - F. Video Management Software: Software that manages the access, downloading, viewing, and copying of audio and video recordings and prohibits modification or manipulation of the original file. - G. Records of Criminal Investigations: Records of criminal investigations conducted by public law enforcement agencies, records of criminal intelligence information compiled by public law enforcement agencies, and records of investigations conducted by the North Carolina Innocence Inquiry Commission, are not public records as defined by G.S.
-132-1.
-Records of criminal investigations conducted by public law enforcement agencies or records of criminal intelligence information may be released by order of a court of competent jurisdiction.
-See NCGS 132-1.4.
+- A. Body Worn Camera (BWC): An operational video or digital camera or other electronic device, including a microphone or other mechanism for allowing audio capture, affixed to the uniform or person of law enforcement agency personnel and positioned in a way that allows the camera or device to capture interactions the law enforcement agency personnel has with others. - B. BWC Operator: An officer who has been issued and trained in the operation of mobile digital recording devices installed on the body and the departmental policy regarding such. - C. Manual Activation: When the Body Worn Camera (BWC) is manually activated to record. - D. Recording Media: Material used to store data, including but not limited to DVD's, CD's and Digital Memory Cards. - E. Records Management System (RMS): Computer based system for entering, storing, and searching records of the police department. - F. Video Management Software: Software that manages the access, downloading, viewing, and copying of audio and video recordings and prohibits modification or manipulation of the original file.